GoogleCloudPlatform/cloud-shell-tutorials/tutorial.md

     ## Step 1
     This is a new step I’ve just added.
 Each 'step' of a tutorial is displayed on one page.
-To move through steps, users use the 'Back' and 'Continue/Forward' buttons.
+To move through steps, users use the 'Back' and 'Next' buttons.

 ### Add underlying items to a step